kennyhuynh125/zendesk-sudoku/README.md

 This program takes advantage of React's ability to store data in states and ability to create objects in terms of components.
 In the src folder, you will find two files, Board.js and Board.css.
 `Board.js` - This is the file that generates the main page of the program.
 Everything such as the board and buttons are handled in this file.
 `Board.css` - This is the file that creates the CSS to stylize the content being displayed in Board.js.
+The other files are used to render the UI to the front-end.

 In `Board.js`, we keep track of two states:
 - `board` - A 9x9 two dimensional array representation of the sudoku board.
 This is the variable that keeps track of the values in the board.
 Before starting, the array is filled with zeroes.